Geotrichum candidum: Growth

 Geotrichum candidum forms a fast growing colony that can grow to 5–6 cm diameter at 5 days on Sabouraud-glucose agar, wort agar and synthetic media.
 Microscopically, the growth is characterized by the production of dichotomously branched hyphae that resemble tuning forks along the colony margin.
 The condial chains become aerial, erect or decumbent and measure 6–12(−20) x 3–6(−9) μm.
 The fungus can grow on a variety of citrus fruits and cause Sour Rot.
 It tends to cause rotting in fruits that are stored at 0–5 C. The conidia are colourless and have a slimy coating.
 G. candidum is also found occasionally in the human gut, feces, sputum and on skin.
 The fungus grows in soil, water, sewage, various plant substrates, baker's dough, husks of fermentation, bread, milk and milk products The optimal temperature for growth is 25 C with a pH range of 5.0–5.5.
 The temperature range changes depending on the surface that the fungus grows on.
 For example, in plants the optimum temperature ranges from 25–27 C. In animals the optimum temperature ranges from 30–31 C. The maximum temperature for growth is 35–38 C. Fungal growth can be supported by D-glucose, D-mannose, D-xylose, L-sorbose, D-fructose, D-galactose, sucrose, D-mannitol, D-sorbital, ethanol and glycerol.
 Sporulation often requires a balance of carbon and nitrogen.

 Distribution

 G. candidum is extremely common in soil and has been isolated from substrates in Canada, United States, Britain, Germany, Austria, India, South Africa, Japan, Brazil and Peru.
 It is also found as a causal agent in sour rot in citrus fruits— a soft rot associated with the emission of a fruity odour.
 The fungus is also known as a post-harvest spoilage agent of muskmelon, squash and cucumber.
 It plays a role in tomato fruit rot when it is stored at 0–5 C.

-It is a naturally occurring colonist of certain dairy products particularly cheeses and is sometime used to inoculate wash-rind and bloomy rind cheeses.
+It is a naturally occurring colonist of certain dairy products (particularly cheeses) and is sometimes used to inoculate wash-rind and bloomy rind cheeses.